ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 For the GitHub webhook, the mapping between events and resources could be based either only on a header or on both a header and the payload.

 e.g.,
-- when the repository is starred, the content delivery request received would have the header `X-GitHub-Event` with the value set to "watch"
+- when the repository is starred, the content delivery request received will have the header `X-GitHub-Event` with the value set to "watch".
-- when an issue is opened, the content delivery request received would have the header `X-GitHub-Event` with the value set to "issues", and the `json` payload would contain the value "opened" for the key "action"
+- when an issue is opened, the content delivery request received will have the header `X-GitHub-Event` with the value set to "issues", and the `json` payload will contain the value "opened" for the key "action".

-The implementation of the `__init()` function, initializes the `websub:Listener`, specifying the mapping to the resources as the `extensionConfig`.
+The implementation of the `__init()` function initializes the `websub:Listener` specifying the mapping to the resources as the `extensionConfig`.
 ```ballerina
 const string TOPIC_HEADER = "X-GitHub-Event";